yueyisui/FreNTS/readme.md

 ## ⚙️ Dependencies and Installation

 The code has been tested with Python 3 and PyTorch.
-Built-in modules like `os`, `sys`, and `argparse` are used, alongside several external packages.

 To set up the environment, we recommend using a virtual environment (e.g., Conda) and installing the dependencies via the provided `requirements.txt`: